oprobst/Lampe_TSV/readme.md

 ![photo of the sign with led](./img/sign.jpg)

+The code could be more elegant, but it works. :)

 ## Modes

 To change the mode, push the button on the left to switch through the differen options (visualized by a highlighted letter on the sign).